ultralytics/ultralytics/docs/en/datasets/segment/carparts-seg.md

 ---
 comments: true
-description: Explore the Carparts Segmentation Dataset, a large-scale benchmark for Vehicle Maintenance, and learn how to train a YOLO model using it.
+description: Explore the Carparts Segmentation using Ultralytics YOLOv8 Dataset, a large-scale benchmark for Vehicle Maintenance, and learn how to train a YOLO model using it.
 keywords: CarParts Segmentation Dataset, Ultralytics, Vehicle Analytics, Spare parts Detection, YOLO model, object detection, object tracking
 ---